tonylis286/Food-Delivery-System/README.md

 ---

 ## **How to install**
-a.You can download it using apk, apk put in https://drive.google.com/drive/folders/1tI_Lx-uQqLaMhitcUA5p1sZFsq9ELxD3?usp=sharing or \Food-Delivery-System
+a.You can download it using apk, apk put in https://drive.google.com/drive/folders/1tI_Lx-uQqLaMhitcUA5p1sZFsq9ELxD3?usp=sharing or \Food-Delivery-System file

 or